“Congratulations! Today is your day. You’re off to great places! You’re off and away!”

 While the dream might be to jump on a plane without a plan and get outta here indefinitely, sadly the reality of planning to travel the world for a while is definitely not as easy as that.

-Before you even think about leaving and travelling the world indefinitely, work out the answers to questions the below – it’ll guide your preparation:
+Before you even think about leaving for a life of long term travel, work out the answers to questions the below – it’ll guide your preparation:

 - What’s your travel style going to be?
 Luxury, backpacker, etc.